tikv/deep-dive-tikv/src/rpc/grpc.md

 Sometimes it's convienent to return or accept a stream of messages, instead of operating in the traditional 1:1 request response format.

-gRPC supports both of these, enabling bi-directional streaming so clients and servers can write in whatever order they like. gRPC maintains ordering behind the scenes.
+gRPC supports both traditional 1:1 and streaming modes, enabling bi-directional streaming so clients and servers can write in whatever order they like. gRPC maintains ordering behind the scenes.

 ```protobuf
 service StreamScan {